 The fuel system on your Pursuit boat has two fuel tanks and four manual "ON/OFF" fuel valves.
 Refer to the Schematics section.
+The fuel valves are located under the aft mechanical hatch in the cockpit floor.
 The valves are off when the handle is perpendicular to the fuel flow.
 The fuel valves allow the operator to run the engines from both tanks or from the port tank or starboard tank.
 The starboard fuel fill supplies the starboard tank and the port fuel fill supplies the port tank.